u-boot/u-boot/tools/binman/binman.rst

 Note: for sections, this also checks that the entries do not overlap, nor extend outside the section.
 If the section does not have a defined size, the size is set large enough to hold all the entries.
+For entries that are explicitly marked as overlapping, this check is skipped.

 6. SetImagePos() - sets the image position of every entry.
 This is the absolute position 'image-pos', as opposed to 'offset' which is relative to the containing